-Technology:
+• Technology:

-The University of Worcester Information and Learning services ('The Hive') include an array of online information which is available to BA students studying at partner colleges, and key University of Worcester staff members available for remote IT support.
+The University of Worcester's Library, 'The Hive', includes an array of online information which is available to BA students studying at partner colleges, and key University of Worcester staff members available for remote ICT support.
 The reading lists for the modules are enhanced by the use of TALIS, which allows students direct access to available books and journals.
 Students will make use of the VLE (Blackboard) and e-portfolio (Pebblepad) for submission of assignments, and Blackboard specifically for receiving communications and announcements, and accessing course documents and learning materials.

-Learning and Teaching Methods:
+• Learning and Teaching Methods: